jianhanglin/peiwenhu.github.com/pages/p2p discussion.md

 * Crawling the www.bu.edu domain in under three days.
 * Searching the www.bu.edu domain on two peers in under 10 seconds.
 * The entire system must be able to function without access to the broader Internet.

+#The specifications:

+##The components of the system:

+* Crawler
+* Indexer
+* Search and Administration interface
+* Data Storage

+##Crawler:

+The intuitive thought of the implementation is to use a kind of set, say a HashSet as a data structure.
+Then crawl the target website, go through the links there one by one.
+Each time first compare the link with the elements in the HashSet, if there's already the same thing, that means this link is already crawled.
+If not, store the content of the web page, do certain operations on it, like store it in the search database, and add it in the HashSet.

+##Indexer:

+A _reverse word index_ is used for the efficiency of table searching.

+##Search and Administration interface:
+Made as a web interface provided by a local HTTP servlet with servlet engine.
+But we are looking for a way to see if we can use java application, since after all we should be able to do the search offline.

+##Data storage:

+Use a distributed hash table to store the reverse word index database.